kubeshop/tracetest/docs/docs/configuration/telemetry.md

 # Telemetry

-The Tracetest server generates internal trace data.
-You can configure an exporter to send the trace data to an OpenTelemetry Collector and then store it safely in your trace data store for further analysis.
+The Tracetest server generates internal observability trace data.
+Use this data to track Tracetest test runs over time.

+You can configure an exporter to send the trace data to an OpenTelemetry Collector and then store it safely in your trace data store for further historical analysis.

 ## Configuring Tracetest Server Internal Telemetry